 Scissor lifts are ideal for indoor applications where the ceiling is high, space is tight, or access to high places needs to be done safely.
 In industrial applications, scissor lifts are often used for reaching the tops of pallet racking, replacing lights, or installing new equipment.
 Scissor lifts are popular in warehouses, plants, schools, and hospitals.

 Many manufacturers produce rough terrain scissor lifts that are ready to be used outdoors, as they are capable of handling uneven or sloped terrain.
 Outdoor scissor lifts are great for construction jobsites.

 Just like any other type of equipment, scissors have risks involved during operation.
 Falling from a scissor lift platform or tipping a lift over are both potential hazards associated with the use of scissor lifts.
 It’s important to keep safety in mind and follow proper procedures while operating a scissor lift.
 Be sure to wear a safety harness, secure tools, don’t move an extended lift, don’t operate alone, and ensure any operators have proper training.

 Falling From a Scissor Lift

-Scissor lifts have guard rails in place to prevent operators from falling that must be checked before operating.
+Scissor lifts have guard rails to prevent operators from falling, that you must check before operating.
 Operators must stand only on the work platform and never the guard rails.
 Lastly, keep work within easy reach to avoid leaning too far over the guard rails.